Anyone who has the right qualifications and/or experience can do a university course. For example:

 For those not quite ready for a Foundation Degree, many of our courses offer an Optional Integrated Foundation Entry route.
 We also have a range of Access to Higher Education courses.

-Our courses are validated by leading institutions such as the University of Central Lancashire, Liverpool John Moores University and University of Cumbria.
+Our courses are validated by leading institutions such as the University of Central Lancashire and Liverpool John Moores University.

 You don’t need to pay your fees up front - Tuition Fee Loans are available for many students through Student Finance England to cover the cost of your course fees.